recommenders-team/recommenders/README.md

 ## Benchmarks

 Here we benchmark the algorithms available in this repository.
+A notebook for reproducing the benchmarking results can be found [here](notebooks/00_quick_start/benchmark.ipynb).

 **Benchmark setup**
 * Objective